-Want to get your whole workplace involved?
+How about getting your whole workplace involved?
 Ask your Human Resources representative if you can create a competition in which each department is challenged to raise the most change for chained dogs.
 If you need more brochures along the way, just e-mail us at ActionTeam@peta.org and let us know.